 Second, to my mind this is probably better titled a most accomplished list.
 All these coaches have certainly achieved quite a bit in terms of winning, championships, and NCAA tournament participation, but that doesn’t inherently make them the best.
 They could simply be in a really advantageous competitive situation.
 As I suggested in my previous post, it doesn’t take a particularly good coach to win when you have the best players.

 I’ll use an example from last year’s UK university (BUCS) season to demonstrate my point.

 Durham was a team full of former US collegiate and other relatively high caliber players.
 They did not have a coach – at least not a regular one.
 Despite that, they won the national championship.
 On their way to doing so, not only did they pound on virtually everyone who got in their way, they beat the one team with a comparable level of talent in the championship match – a team with multiple coaches!

-At any level where a coach has control over the players on their roster recruiting is a major factor in determining their level of success.
+At any level where a coach has control over the players on their roster, recruiting is a major factor in determining their level of success.
 The Durham case demonstrates that pretty well.
 I would, therefore, differentiate between good recruiting and good coaching.
 Think of recruiting as buying the groceries and coaching as cooking the meal, to use an old analogy.
 An excellent cook will be able to make the best out of whatever ingredients they have at hand, though the best doesn’t necessarily mean a gourmet meal.